Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities: Related Work

 \subsection{Language Grounding in Visual Data}

 There are some language grounding tasks in computer vision (CV) field that focus on localizing language sentences in visual data.
 Two mainstream grounding tasks are included here, namely, image grounding \cite{rohrbach2016grounding} and temporal language grounding \cite{Gao_2017_ICCV}.
 Given a sentence query, their target is to localize an image region or a video moment in an image or video, respectively.
-Obviously, modeling pairwise relations between words in queries and capturing cross-modal interactions are also important for those tasks, so the attention mechanism \cite{rohrbach2016grounding,liu2018cross,tang2021frame} and the graph neural networks \cite{mu2021disentangled,chen2020hierarchical,liu2020jointly} are also adopted in some visual grounding methods.
-For example, Chen et al. \cite{chen2018temporally} proposed to explore the cross-modal interactions between the query and video by a Match-LSTM structure for temporal language grounding task; Liu et al. proposed a ROLE model \cite{liu2018cross} which employed the query attention module to adaptively reweight the features of each word in query according to the video content.
-For image grounding task, Mu et al.~\cite{mu2021disentangled} built a scene graph to capture different motifs in the image and then devised a disentangled graph network, which integrates the motif contextual information into image representations.
+Obviously, modeling pairwise relations between words in queries and capturing cross-modal interactions are also important for those tasks.
+For example, Chen et al. \cite{chen2018temporally} proposed a Match-LSTM structure to match the sentence and video for the temporal language grounding task; Liu et al. \cite{liu2018cross} employed the query attention module to adaptively reweight the features of each word in query according to the video content.
+For the image grounding task, Mu et al.~\cite{mu2021disentangled} built a scene graph to capture different motifs in the image and then devised a disentangled graph network, which integrates the motif contextual information into image representations.

-Different from them, our proposed QGCA model addresses the TAG task, which captures the interactions between sentence query and audio instead of visual data.
+Different from them, our proposed CGI model addresses the TAG task, which captures the interactions between sentence query and audio instead of visual data.
 In addition, for a given query, while the language sentence in visual data only needs to ground one object (e.g., an image region or a video moment), our method often needs to return more than one corresponding segment in a single audio, which is much more challenging.
-Moreover, apart from the query graph and attention module for query modeling that have been studied in those methods \cite{liu2020jointly,tang2021frame}, we also present a cross-gating mechanism to emphasize the crucial parts in audios and queries, which can further enhance their representations.
+Moreover, apart from the query graph and attention module for query modeling that have been studied in those methods \cite{liu2020jointly,tang2021frame}, we also present a cross-gating mechanism, which can highlight the critical parts in audios and queries, which can further enhance their representations.